 How to Adjust Your Dog’s Collar

-The ideal way to keep the dog collar fit is to check it regularly.
+The ideal way to keep the collar fit is to check it regularly in growing dogs.
 As your pup grows, the mass increases so that the collars can get tight.
-You can work according to the following steps if you do not know how to adjust your dog’s collar.
+You can follow the following steps if you do not know how to adjust your dog’s collar.

 Measure Your Dog’s Neck

-The subject of measurement is your dog’s neck.
-You have to measure the size of your dog’s lower neck to fit the dog collar perfectly.
+You will have to measure your dog’s neck to get the perfect size in the new collar.
 The measuring tape will aid you the most in this process, wrap it around the lower neck of your dog and note down the final figure.

 Try to have a plastic measuring tape and avoid the metal ones because that can cause cuts or scratches on the dog’s neck.
 Once you have the measurement, you can use it for comparison with the reference sizing charts on online websites.